Vaginal yeast infection: Why the vagina itches and burns

 Another cause of a vaginal yeast infection is improper intimate hygiene.
 Candida yeasts also occur in the intestine.
 Wiping incorrectly or changing from anal to vaginal sex can facilitate the entry of yeasts into the vagina, where they multiply.
-If you would like to know how men get penile yeast infections, read the section Vaginal Yeast Infection and Sexuality.
-This chapter also describes why some women suffer from a persistent vaginal yeast infection.

-Another difference is that, if left untreated, sexually transmitted infection lead to serious health problems – while vaginal yeast is not a threat.
+Another difference is that, if left untreated, sexually transmitted infection lead to serious health problems – while vaginal yeast infection is not a threat.

-So, once again, as reassurance: vaginal yeast is absolutely not a sexually transmitted infection, but a fungal infection.
+So, once again, as reassurance: vaginal yeast infection is absolutely not a sexually transmitted infection, but a fungal infection.
 Although the infection is not dangerous, the symptoms are burdensome.
-The most effective way to get rid of vaginal yeast is a 3-day treatment.
+The most effective way to get rid of vaginal yeast infection is a 3-day treatment.